 Preventing Collie Eye Anomaly (CEA)

 Preventing Collie Eye Anomaly (CEA) is important for ensuring the health and well-being of your dog.
-The best way to prevent CEA is to have your dog tested for the genetic mutation that causes the condition before breeding.
-Responsible breeders should always test their dogs for CEA before breeding, because this can help reduce the prevalence of the disorder in future generations.
+The best way to prevent CEA is to have your dog tested for the genetic mutation that causes their condition before breeding.
+Responsible breeders should always test their dogs for CEA before breeding because this can help reduce the disorder in future generations.

 It’s important to have your pet examined by a veterinarian regularly for any signs of CEA.
 Early diagnosis and treatment can help preserve their vision and prevent further damage.